 The UACCH Hope Testing Center is open Monday – Thursday 8:00am – 4:30pm, and Friday 8:00am – 3:00pm.
 Testing appointments may be made by contacting the Director of Testing at 870-722-8247 or email@example.com.
 Students who require testing outside of regular testing hours must make arrangements with the Director of Testing.

 Note: UACCH offices close during Christmas and Spring Breaks.
 UACCH Summer hours do vary.
 Testing is available at UACCH-Texarkana please contact Misty Hughes for an appointment.

 COMPASS is a comprehensive computerized adaptive testing system that helps place students into appropriate courses and maximizes the information that UACCH needs to ensure student success.
 The COMPASS Test is un-timed and allows students the comfort of moving at their own pace.
 Skills assessed using the COMPASS include writing, reading and mathematics.
-Students must have a photo ID and their social security number or UACCH student ID prior to testing.
+Students must have a photo ID and their UACCH student ID number prior to testing.
 Concurrent High School students without a valid photo ID must use the UACCH COMPASS Request with the counselor or principal’s signature.
 Testing fees may apply please contact the Testing Center for more information.
 Personal items such as cell phones must be stored in a locker.
 All students must follow UACCH Testing Center Policy.

 COMPASS Test Fee Schedule

 Retake Fee: $5.00

 **Non-UACCH Student COMPASS Testing Fee: $5.00 per sub-test

 * UACCH Student is defined as one who has a current admission application on file with the UACCH Registrar’s Office.